 only by the light of candles.
 The song is indicative of the whole album, creating a freezing atmosphere of darkness and sorrow.

-as the rest.
-It is doubtful that any other band could create such an epic feeling with so few riffs and such little time,
+as memorable as the rest.
+It is doubtful that any other band could create such an epic feeling with so few riffs and such

-but Darkthrone achieved this with no problem.
-Despite sounding hateful and evil on the first song, Nocturno Culto's vocals
+little time, but Darkthrone achieved this with no problem.
+Despite sounding hateful and evil on the first song, Nocturno Culto's

+same.
 Words can hardly do justice to the brilliance contained here.
-The guitar work here is absolutely perfect and the vocals could
+The guitar work here is absolutely perfect and the vocals